-Cytochrome toxicity is seen at levels only slightly higher, and death has been reported at levels from 300 to 3000 µmol/L (8-80 mg/L).
-Put another way, a patient with a normal red-cell mass (35 mL/kg) and normal methemoglobin levels can buffer about 175 mcg/kg of CN», corresponding to a little less than 500 mcg/kg of infused sodium nitroprusside.
+At physiologic methemoglobin levels, the CN» binding capacity of packed red cells is a little less than 200 μmol/L (5 mg/L).
+Cytochrome toxicity is seen at levels only slightly higher, and death has been reported at levels from 300 to 3000 μmol/L (8–80 mg/L).
+Put another way, a patient with a normal redcell mass (35 mL/kg) and normal methemoglobin levels can buffer about 175 mcg/kg of CN», corresponding to a little less than 500 mcg/kg of infused sodium nitroprusside.

 Thiosulfate is a normal constituent of serum, produced from cysteine by way of β-mercaptopyruvate.
-Physiological levels of thiosulfate are typically about 0.1 mmol/L (11 mg/L), but they are approximately twice this level in children and in adults who are not eating.
+Physiological levels of thiosulfate are typically about 0.1 mmol/L (11 mg/L), but they are approximately twice this level in pediatric and adult patients who are not eating.
 Infused thiosulfate is cleared from the body (primarily by the kidneys) with a half-life of about 20 minutes.